michaeljsteel/NumBAT/docs/source/tute_elem.rst

 Tutorial 4 -- Parameter Scan of Widths
 ----------------------------------------
 This tutorial, contained in ``sim-tut_04_scan_widths.py`` demonstrates the use of a parameter scan of a waveguide property, in this case the width of the silicon rectangular waveguide, to characterise the behaviour of the Brillouin gain.
+Later examples in the manual show similar calculations expressed as contour plots rather than in this "waterfall" style.

-This calculation generates a lot of data files.
+This calculation generates a great many data files.
 For this reason, we have provided a second argument to the ``NumBATApp`` call to specify the name of a new sub-directory, in this case ``tut_04-out``, to store all the generated files.

 .. figure:: ./images/tutorial/tut_04-out/tut_04-gain_spectra-scan.png
-   :width: 10cm
+   :width: 15cm

    Gain spectra as function of waveguide width.